opendocsg/opendoc-state-courts-practice-directions-2021/PART-04-CASE-MANAGEMENT-AND-COURT-ALTERNATIVE-DISPUTE-RESOLUTION.md

 >(a) The first SMCL Case Conference (“**CC**”) will be fixed around 7 weeks from the date that the Defence was filed.

->(b) An SMCL Notice will be issued to the claimant and any other party who has filed a notice of intention to contest notifying parties that the case has been identified for the SMCL, of the date of the first SMCL CC, and directing parties to provide to the Court within a prescribed time:
+>(b) An SMCL Notice will be issued to the claimant and any other party who has filed a notice of intention to contest and/or Defence notifying parties that the case has been identified for the SMCL, of the date of the first SMCL CC, and directing parties to provide to the Court within a prescribed time:

 >>(i) an update on the progress of the matter including attempts at amicable resolution; and
 >>